ropensci/dataaimsr/README.md

 **AIMS Data Platform** requires an API Key for requests, [get a key here.](https://aims.github.io/data-platform/key-request)

-The API Key can be passed to each function as an additional `apiKey='XXXX'` argument, however it is preferred that API Keys are not stored in code.
+The API Key can be passed to the package functions as an additional `api_key = 'XXXX'` argument, however it is preferred that API Keys are not stored in code.

 If the environment variable `AIMS_DATA_PLATFORM_API_KEY` is stored in the user’s `.Renviron` file then that will be loaded and used